-- The structure of fuzzy logic is so simple that anyone can understand it quickly.
+- Its structure is so simple that anyone can understand it quickly.

-- Numerous sectors of life use fuzzy logic to provide effective solutions to complex problems.
+- Numerous sectors use it to provide effective solutions to complex problems.

 - The fuzzy logic system supports noisy, distorted, and imprecise input data.

-- Anyone can add or delete rules defined in fuzzy logic.
+- Anyone can add or delete rules defined in this type of many-valued logic.
 Hence, it is more flexible.

 - Though it does not require precise inputs, it produces acceptable and definite results.

-- Fuzzy logic is ideal for only those problems that do not require accurate results.
+- It is ideal for only those problems that do not require accurate results.